tweag/rules_haskell/docs/haskell.rst

 * ``libtinfo5``
 * ``make``
 * ``python3`` (``python`` also needs to be available in ``$PATH``.
 Depending on your distribution, this might require installing the ``python`` meta-package, which might use Python 2 or 3, ``rules_haskell`` works with both.)
+* JDK (e.g., OpenJDK 8 or 11)

 On Ubuntu you can obtain them by installing the following packages. ::

-  build-essential libffi-dev libgmp-dev libtinfo5 libtinfo-dev python python3
+  build-essential libffi-dev libgmp-dev libtinfo5 libtinfo-dev python python3 openjdk-11-jdk

 On Windows you will need.